f5devcentral/f5-velos-training/docs/velos_components.rst

   :align: center
   :scale: 60%

-There is also an optional 2 post shelf based rack mount kit that can be purchased, with the caveat that the chassis will protrude out the front of the rack.
+There is also an optional 2 post shelf based rack mount kit that can be purchased (SHP-0272-00), with the caveat that the chassis will protrude out the front of the rack.

 .. image:: images/velos_components/2-post.png
   :align: center